 Teacher candidates complete their coursework alongside a pre-practicum in the fall semester and a full-time practicum in the spring semester; the practicum experience includes student teaching with English Learners and will take place under the supervision of an ESL certified teacher in a Sheltered English Immersion, Bilingual Education, or Dual Language Immersion setting in a Boston-area public school.
 Practicing teachers who hold an initial license in another content area and wish to add an initial license in ESL are also encouraged to apply.

 Faculty Contact Information, Licensure Program: Dr. Christine Leider, firstname.lastname@example.org, 617-353-3260

 Master of Education, Teaching English to Speakers of Other Languages: College/Adult/International Pathway (Non-Licensure)

 - Spring or summer/fall admission

 - Full-time or part-time study

 - Full-time program duration: Three semesters

 Those who choose to complete the TESOL program without licensure are prepared to work, research, and teach in college and adult language programs in the United States or to work for college, adult, primary, or secondary school programs abroad.

-Graduates of our program teach in a variety of settings, and particular emphasis is placed on the development and evaluation of materials appropriate to the students at all levels of proficiency.
+Graduates of our program teach in a variety of settings, and particular emphasis is placed on the development and evaluation of materials appropriate to students at all levels of proficiency.
 As a result, many of our students and graduates have published extensively, developing new approaches and materials for a rapidly expanding field in education.
-Several of our TESOL graduates have also published their syllabus projects as textbooks.
+Several of our TESOL graduates’ syllabus projects have also been published as textbooks.